 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) provides a Federal Postcard Application (FPCA).
 The FPCA is both a registration form and a request for ballots.
 The request for ballots is valid for one calendar year, and should be submitted the first of the year, every year you wish to vote.

 You, your spouse, or a close relative may request the Board of Elections to mail a ballot to you.
 Applications may be made in person, by mail, email, or fax.
-An Ohio application form or a Federal Postcard Application (FPCA) may be used for convenience, but neither is required.
 Ohio accepts a single FPCA as a request for ballots for all elections in a calendar year.
-All mail requests must include the following information:

 - Your name and voting residence (Montgomery County address).

 - A statement that you are serving in the U.S. Armed Forces on active duty or are the spouse or dependent.

 - Either your Ohio driver’s license number or the last four digits of your social security number

 - Election you are requesting: ex.
 Primary, Special, or General

 - If the request is for a primary, you must include which party ballot you wish to receive or issues only (if available)